 Samples groups do not present a clear classification in the projected principal component space.
-Also, the explained variance for this dataset is the lowest (< 15%) obtained by MPCA in the first two principal components (Fig. 2B and C) and there is not a clear difference between the two etiological agents.
+Also, the explained variance for this dataset is the lowest (< 15%) obtained by MPCA in the first two principal components (Fig. 2B and 2C) and there is not a clear difference between the two etiological agents.
 This poor differentiation between S. typhi and S. Paratyphi A carriage patients maybe for the chromatogram similarity and the performance of the statistical learning algorithm.
-In other words, MPCA is an unsupervised approach, in which the classification is performed with no prior knowledge about the sample space composition is not suitable to discriminate between control samples and Salmonella carriage.

 Subsequently, chromatograms were subjected to a supervised learning algorithm, PLS-DA.
 For this analysis, the aligned chromatograms were exported by unfolding them into a matrix.
 This matrix represents the explanatory variables, while the carriage status represents the predicted variable.
-The PLS-DA was performed according to the mixOmics procedure [42].
+The PLS-DA was performed according to the mixOmics procedure [45].
 In contrast with the MPCA results, the PLS-DA model defines clusters between control and carriage patients (Fig. 2D).
 Furthermore, the model also clusters the two different etiological agents (S. paratyphi A and S. typhi).
 The classification improvement can be explained for the type of statistical learning employed.
 In the case of PLS-DA, it is a supervised algorithm, which is trained with the correct sample category.
 It is not surprising since supervised algorithms show better performance than unsupervised algorithms.
 Even though, the explained variance is not higher than the 15%.